Lezurex/LabyCookies/README.md

 # LabyCookies
-This is a free-to-use addon for the Minecraft Modification "LabyMod".
+This is a free-to-use addon for the Minecraft Modification [Labymod](https://labymod.net).
 It was originally developed by [VoxCrafter_LP](https://github.com/VoxCrafterLP) and is now under development of [Lezurex](https://github.com/Lezurex).
 It automatically gets the stats of all the players in an available gamemode on the Minecraft network [GommeHD.net](https://gommehd.net).

 ## Installation